 THE PRIZE

-The Global Youth & News Media Prize honors organizations that innovate as they strengthen engagement between news media and young people while reinforcing the role of journalism in society.
+The Global Youth & News Media Prize honors organizations and individuals for outstanding and transferable innovation as they strengthen engagement between news media and young people while reinforcing the role of journalism in society.
 In short, they celebrate news media that serve, support and both attract and learn from young audiences.

 THE INAUGURAL AWARD